Difference between http:// and https://

 - HTTP uses port number 80 for communication and HTTPS uses 443

-- HTTP is considered to be unsecure and HTTPS is secure
+- HTTP is considered to be insecure and HTTPS is secure

 - HTTP Works at Application Layer and HTTPS works at Transport Layer